Let’s talk IPS photography vs. digital sales …advantages, disadvantages and which makes the most sense for YOUR business!

 IPS vs. digital sales… It doesn’t have to be one or the other

-As I said before, there are photographers following both business models with wildly successful businesses.
+As I said before, there are photographers following both business plans with wildly successful businesses.
 It’s a matter of finding what YOU are most comfortable with and works for you, your business and your current life situation.

 But here’s the best news…you don’t have to pick simply one or the other.
 It’s easy to incorporate a bit of IPS into your digital-based sales and IPS photographers can offer digital packages.
 It doesn’t have to be one or the other.